Signalis

-The game was designed to replicate the graphics and gameplay of the fifth generation video games, drawing inspiration from Silent Hill and Resident Evil series.
-Additional aesthetic influence came from traditional artworks and films that contained the themes of memory.
-Signalis was released for Windows PC, Nintendo Switch, PlayStation 4, and Xbox One on October 27, 2022.
-It received generally positive reviews upon release, and was nominated for and won numerous awards.
+The game was designed to replicate the graphics and gameplay of fifth generation video games, drawing inspiration from the Silent Hill and Resident Evil series.
+Additional aesthetic influence came from traditional artworks and films that contain themes of memory.
+Signalis was released for Steam, Nintendo Switch, PlayStation 4, and Xbox One on October 27, 2022.
+It received generally positive reviews upon release, winning and being nominated for several awards, including Best Narrative of the year and Best Indie Game of the year at Fear Fest: Horror Games Awards 2023.